CloudMonkeyCoding/Slay-The-GPT/chrome_extension/README.md

   instructions now demand explicit `CHOOSE <OptionIndex>` commands for these card selections using the 1-based ordering from `screen_state.hand` or `choice_list`, so ChatGPT will name the target instead of deferring to you.
-- Indices are strictly 1-based; index `1` selects the first option.
+- Card indices and menu choices are strictly 1-based; index `1` selects the first option.
+Monster target indices are 0-based (the leftmost enemy is `0`).
 The popup normalizes any zero-based `CHOOSE` output from older prompts and will reject negative values before sending the sequence to CommunicationMod.
-- The sequence textarea accepts plain-text commands (for example, `PLAY 2 1` or `END`) and still understands the older JSON array/object format if you prefer it for manual tweaks.
+- The sequence textarea accepts plain-text commands (for example, `PLAY 2 0` or `END`) and still understands the older JSON array/object format if you prefer it for manual tweaks.
 Any captured ChatGPT output is mirrored there before the bridge executes it so you can make quick edits.